Ackee-Blockchain/trident/documentation/docs/basics/commands.md

 ## `trident init`

 Initializes Trident Workspace and generates new Fuzz Test Template.
+Works with both **Anchor** and **vanilla Solana** programs.

 Creates the following structure:

 ```bash
 project-root